breiting/indbox/README.md

 Please take a look at the [INDbox Processing Library](https://github.com/breiting/indbox-processing).

+## Analyse Tool

+There is a small Python test script which allows for showing or capturing live data.
+Have a look at [python](/python).

 ## 📜 License

 Hardware and firmware are released under open-source licenses.